 Pre-applications for the State of California Licensing Examinations requires the school's approval.
-Student may apply when they reach 1200 hours for cosmetology students or 1100 hours for barbering students must meet the following requirements to submit a pre-application:
+Student may apply when they reach 1200 hours for cosmetology and 1100 hous for barbering.
+Students must meet the following requirements to submit a pre-application:

-- Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology and 110 theory hours for barbering. - 10 Theory Exam: All Theory exams require a 70% grade and must be up to date - State Board Exam: The student must have passed two state board exams with a 70% grade - Service Tracking Form: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed
+- Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology and 1100 theory hours for barbering. - Theory Exam: All Theory exams require a 75%, or better grade and must be up to date - State Board Exam: The student must have passed two state board mock exams with a 75%, or better grade - Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed

-If the student wishes to pre-apply then they are required to notify the Final Phase Leader approximately 70 hours prior to achieving 1200 hours for cosmetology or 1100 hours for barbering.
+If the student wishes to pre-apply then they are required to notify the Final Phase Leader approximately 70 hours prior to achieving 1200 hours for cosmetology and 1100 hours for barbering.

-If, at the 1200 hours or 1100 hours the above requirements are not met, the student will lose the opportunity to pre-apply for the California State Exam and will have to apply after graduation.
+If, at the 1200 hour, the above requirements are not met, the student will lose the opportunity to preapply for the California State Exam and will have to apply after graduation.

-Paul Mitchell The School East Bay reserves the right to process the pre-application for students.
+Paul Mitchell The School Fresno reserves the right to process the pre-application for students.